Submarine signals: Submarine signals during war

-Submarine Signal Company's focus with the Fessenden device was on submarine telegraphy with a beginning in submarine telephones.
-With marine radio gaining usage the expensive submarine version faded.
-Despite Fessenden's demonstration in June 1914 of the effectiveness of his device in telegraphy that aspect faded and the "sensing" potential, first crudely applied to locating icebergs, became critical with World War I and submarine warfare.
+Submarine Signal Company's focus with the Fessenden device was on submarine telegraphy, with a beginning in submarine telephones.
+With marine radio gaining usage, the expensive submarine version faded.
+Despite Fessenden's demonstration in June 1914 of the effectiveness of his device in telegraphy, that aspect faded and the "sensing" potential, first crudely applied to locating icebergs, became critical with World War I and submarine warfare.

 Full focus came to underwater acoustics and the potential to detect submarines by sound, either passively or actively.
 The existing receivers, designed to detect intentional signals, proved unable to detect the incidental sounds of submarines.
 Harold J. W. Fay of Submarine Signal Company was invited to meet with the Chief, Bureau of Steam Engineering 20 March 1917 to discuss establishing an acoustical research station at East Point, Nahant, Massachusetts.
 Fay gave assurances property would be made available.
-As implemented Submarine Signal Company would be joined by Western Electric Company and General Electric Company to work on the project.
-On 8–9 May representatives of the companies met in Washington to establish working relationships.
+As implemented, Submarine Signal Company would be joined by Western Electric Company and General Electric Company to work on the project.
+On 8–9 May, representatives of the companies met in Washington to establish working relationships.

-To meet concerns of the Naval Consulting Board that naval interests might not be met in general research a Navy Special Board on Anti-Submarine Devices would oversee the work.
+To meet concerns of the Naval Consulting Board that naval interests might not be met in general research, a Navy Special Board on Anti-Submarine Devices would oversee the work.
 Commander Clyde Stanley McDowell was secretary of the board and later filled the same function at the Naval Experimental Station, New London, Connecticut.
-The Nahant Antisubmarine Laboratory, completed April 7, 1917, was the first anti-submarine, acoustical laboratory of the Navy.
+The Nahant Antisubmarine Laboratory, completed April 7, 1917, was the first anti-submarine acoustical laboratory of the Navy.
 The laboratory, a cluster of buildings behind guarded security fencing, was where "submarine signals" research entered the new field of anti-submarine acoustics.

 The submarine signals as navigational aids, just as many lights went dark, were stopped so as not to aid enemy submarines or become gathering points for target ships.

 Submarine Signal Company merger with Raytheon

-During World War I and after the Submarine Signal Company had expanded into fathometers and other marine electronics including radio direction finders and radiotelephones as the acoustic aids faded in importance with radio navigation gaining importance and users.
-In 1946 the company was acquired by and merged with the American Appliance Company, later Raytheon, to become that company's Marine Division responsible for all products with marine applications.
+During World War I and after, the Submarine Signal Company expanded into fathometers and other marine electronics, including radio direction finders and radiotelephones, as acoustic aids faded in importance with the growing importance and adoption of radio navigation.
+In 1946, the company was acquired by and merged with the American Appliance Company, later Raytheon, to become that company's Marine Division responsible for all products with marine applications.